tycho94/ProEP/README.md

 Give the location of the server and the login for the server with the manager-script role

 Now the project should be runnable (given the code is compilable)

+To connect to the  database you need to be connected to the vpn of vdi.fhict.nl (recently updated and dbms rules are interfering with auto management